KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2020-06-20-ArrowToTheKneeEditingUnorderedMultisetItems.md

 there is another way to deal with this problem: storing the hash as an additional field and recalculating it only after the record is erased from the map.
 Unfortunately, I've never tried it myself, so I can't tell you more about it.

-Hope you've enjoyed reading about this tragic failings with `std::unordered_set`! :)
+Hope you've enjoyed reading about this tragic failings with `std::unordered_multiset`! :)